-An innovative partnership between GRAHAM-Bam Healthcare Partnership (GBHP), the Queen’s University Belfast (QUB) School of Psychology and Cancer Focus NI has created a “health and wellbeing legacy”.
+An innovative healthcare partnership between Bam and ourselves (GBHP), the Queen’s University Belfast (QUB) School of Psychology and Cancer Focus NI has created a “health and wellbeing legacy”.

 GBHP, a joint venture between GRAHAM and Bam Ireland, is imminently set to handover the £33m Replacement Acute Mental Health Inpatient Facility (RAMHIF) within the Belfast City Hospital estate.